deadspace92/xmrig-setup/README.md

 chmod +x xmrig-start.sh

-Now you want to replace the (your wallet) with your crypto wallet and/or the mining pool you want.
+Now you want to replace the (your wallet) with your crypto wallet and the (mining pool) with the mining pool you want.

 Next do this.